geersch/nestjs-getting-started/docs/03-pipes-validations-and-transformations.md

 ## What are Pipes?

 Always validate the data sent into the API!
 NestJS provides pipes to automatically validate incoming requests.
 A pipe is a class annotated with the `@Injectable()` decorator and they implement the `PipeTransform` interface.
 The `@Injectable()` decorator marks a class as a provider in NestJS's dependency injection system.
-NestJS's dependency injection system it out-of-scope for this course, we can fill an entire new course with that topic.
+NestJS's dependency injection system is out-of-scope for this course, we can fill an entirely new course with that topic.
 But now and then we'll encounter it throughout this course.
-For now it suffices to know that providers must be marked with the `@Injectable()` decorator and that they are singletons scoped to their containing module by default.
+For now, it suffices to know that providers must be marked with the `@Injectable()` decorator and that they are singletons scoped to their containing module by default.

 Pipes are used to validate and transform data.